 What always interested me are those smaller games that don’t have a giant marketing budget that are coming out in 2018.
-Juggernauts in 2017 the likes of NieR: Automata and Player Unknown’s Battlegrounds permeated the conversation last year and arrived with little fanfare.
-We have already begun getting a taste of the small gems this year has to offer and 2018 looks to be as exciting as this last year.
+Juggernauts like NieR: Automata and Player Unknown’s Battlegrounds permeated the conversation last year and arrived with little fanfare.
+We have already began to get a taste of the small gems this year has to offer and 2018 looks to be as exciting as this last year.)

-We’ve not gotten an original title from Vanillaware since Dragon’s Crown launched back in mid-2013 so the question was, what where they working on?
+We’ve not gotten an original title from Vanillaware since Dragon’s Crown launched back in mid-2013 so the question was, what were they working on?

 What we were treated with was very much a tone piece.
 This trailer tells us next to nothing in terms of concrete details; however it does a great job of conveying the look and feel they are driving towards.
 Staying true to their anime styled roots, we see this game will revolve around a group of teens who have the ability to pilot mecha (mechanical robots).